MapRock/TimeMolecules/docs/llm_prompts/readme.md

 # Collection of Documents addressing common prompts for Time Molecules.

 Each document in this directory will be embedded in full for the purpose of fuzzy searching.
+It will be imported into a vector database, a repository of material related to [Time Molecules](https://technicspub.com/time-molecules/).

 Each document should be on the short side, just an abstract, geared towards a question.
 There are these main parts: